Will there be farms in New York City's skyscrapers?

 Advertisement

-Methane gas, instead of being allowed to escape into the atmosphere, would be collected.
-Any excess energy would be sold back to the local energy grid.
+We would collect methane gas, instead of letting it escape into the atmosphere.
+And we can sell any excess excess energy back to the local energy grid.

 Dr. Despommier believes that 150 30-story farms could feed all of New York City.
-Elegantly designed, these vertical farms would be carefully placed around a city or clustered together in a nearby development (in the case of New York City, possibly on Governor's Island).
+Elegantly designed, these vertical farms appear at strategic locations around a city or clustered together in a nearby development (in the case of New York City, possibly on Governor's Island).
 They would remain unobtrusive, or even pleasant to the eye.

 Advertisement